KenKundert/inform/doc/user.rst

 """""""

 .. py:function:: conjoin(iterable, conj=' and ', sep=', ', fmt=None)
+   :noindex:

-:func:`inform.conjoin` is like ''.join(), but allows you to specify a conjunction that is placed between the last two elements.
+:func:`conjoin` is like ''.join(), but allows you to specify a conjunction that is placed between the last two elements.
 For example:

 .. code-block:: python